andela-cnwokocha/readers-club/README.md

 #### About:
 This is the main class, it manages all possible interaction between books and a club members.
 This class knows all members and books in the club as it maintains a list of these.
 It also maintains a list which contains book-queues.
 A book-queue holds members who requested for a given book.
 ###### Methods:
-`getLibrarySize()` - Returns the number of books in the library.
+`getNumberOfBooks()` - Returns the number of books in the library.
 `getNumberOfMembers()` - Returns the number of members in the club.
-`addMemberToList(Member member)` - Adds the member to the list of members in the club.
+`addMember(Member member)` - Adds the member to the list of members in the club.
 Its argument is an object of type Member or its subclasses.
-`addBookToList(Book book)` - Adds the book to the list of available books.
+`addBook(Book book)` - Adds the book to the list of available books.
 Its takes as argument a Book object.
-`getSizeOfBorrowedBooks()` - Returns the number of book queues in the list of borrowed books.
+`getNumberOfBorrowedBooks()` - Returns the number of book queues in the list of borrowed books.
 This will be the number of borrowed books.
-`getQueueSize()` - Returns the size of a book-queue.
+`getBookRequestSize(Book book)` - Returns the size of a book-queue.
 This will be the number of members that requested for a book.
-`addMemberToQueue(Member member)` - This adds a member to a book-queue.
+`addMemberToBookRequest(Member member, Book book)` - This adds a member to a book-queue.
 Before a member can be added to a book-queue, the member must have borrowed the book.
 This is like a registered user clicking on a *borrow book* button on a web page/app, the underlying functions (club manager here) then adds the user to a queue for the book.
+Other methods includes `addBooks, addMembers, getNumberOfBorrowedBooks, isClubMember, isClubBook, addReturnedBook` etc

 ```java
 ClubManager club = new ClubManager();